Commercial butterfly breeding: National Regulation (US)

 The United States Department of Agriculture (USDA) regulates the interstate shipment of captive/commercially bred butterflies.
 The USDA allows shipments to areas and regions within the natural range of the butterfly.
 Some states have their own regulations to govern the shipping and release of commercially bred stock.
 Canada also regulates the shipment of butterflies.
 The United States Department of Agriculture does not regulate butterfly releases and breeding done within the boundaries of a state.

 Butterflies, moths, and almost all other species of animals and plants are not allowed to be removed from federal land and are not considered a source of butterflies for release.
 Fines are applied to those who collect from federal lands.

 Only six species of butterflies can be shipped across state lines in the United States.
 Butterfly houses, conservatories, and exhibits can receive butterflies and moths from outside of the United States.
 These shipments are regulated and do not allow the release of butterflies from these controlled environments.
 The shipments are also regulated by the United States Department of Agriculture.
-The same operations do receive shipments of native butterflies from breeders within the United States who have the proper permits.
+These same operations do receive shipments of native butterflies from breeders within the United States who have the proper permits.